nft-api/nft-api/README.md

 4. Avalanche (AVAX)
 5. Fantom (FTM)
 6. CRONOS (CRO)
+7. Solana (SOL)
-7. Testnets are fully supported.
+8. Testnets are fully supported.

 This API is widely used in the web3 industry and is powering many prominent web3 projects.